VineethReddy02/Kubernetes-Notes/README.md

 	 key: special.how
 ```

-secret
+### Secret

 Pass sensitive information to pods.
 You can store secrets using kubernetes api and mount those secrets as files these files will be available to use by pods.
 using the secret volume
-You should know secrets are backed by RAM based file system which ensures contents of this files are never written to non volatile storage
+You should know secrets are backed by RAM based file system which ensures contents of this files are never written to non volatile storage.

 ```
 	apiVersion: v1
 	kind: Secret